Credit Card Debt: The Definitive Guide

 However, if you set up autopay, you have to be wary of overdraft fees and overpaying on your bills.
 When you pay your bills automatically, you are not forced to review your bills, which can help you identify when there are issues with your services.

-So if you use autopay, be sure to check in on your bank account regularly to make sure there are enough funds in there.
+So, if you use autopay, be sure to check in on your bank account regularly to make sure there are enough funds in there.
 You should also check your bill statements to ensure you are not paying for things that you no longer want or need.

-Debt consolidation
+5. Debt consolidation

+• Balance Transfer Credit Cards are great if you can qualify for them.
+With a 0% introductory APR, you can pay off your credit card debt quicker and with less interest if you make consistent, on-time monthly payments.
 However, it’s important to maintain a strict monthly payment schedule with balance transfers.
 The standard introductory time period for a balance transfer credit card is 6 to 18 months.
 If you do not repay your credit card debt by the end of the introductory period, a standard credit card interest rate will kick in.
 Unfortunately, the post-introductory APR is usually higher than the standard credit card APR.
-You should also watch out for balance transfer fees.
+You should also check balance transfer fees.

+• Debt Consolidation Loans, on the other hand, are a type of personal loan that typically comes with a low introductory rate that expires after a certain period of time (similar to a balance transfer credit card).
+Many lenders pre-qualify you for debt consolidation loans.
+When you’re pre-qualified, the lender only runs a soft inquiry on your credit report rather than a hard inquiry, which means your credit score will not be damaged.
 Your credit score does, however, determine the rates and terms of your personal loan.
 In general, someone with a good credit score is rewarded with lower interest rates and larger personal loan amounts.
 Someone with a lower credit score won’t have access to these offers.

-Debt management
+6. Debt management

 You can make a debt management plan with the help of a credit counselor or credit counseling agency.
 With a debt management plan, you follow a structured monthly payment program based on your financial situation.